-- Office equipment costs U.S. businesses more than $6 billion a year in energy costs.
+- Office equipment costs U.S. businesses nearly $2 billion a year in energy costs.

 - You can save money through a combination of operational improvements and low-cost upgrades.